 - After a slipped disk in one area of your spine, with or without having a surgery called diskectomy, most people recover in 1 to 6 months.
 You must do exercises to strengthen the muscles that surround your spine and hip for a safe return to sports.
 Many people are able to return to a competitive level of sports.

 - After having disk and other problems in your spine.
-You should be under the care of a health care provider or physical therapist.
+You should be under the care of a provider or physical therapist.
 You should take even more care after surgeries that involve fusing bones of your spine together.

 Making Muscles and Ligaments Stronger and More Flexible